Stephen H. Weed: Civil War

-With the outbreak of the Civil War, Weed was promoted captain of the newly formed Battery I, 5th U.S. Artillery in May 1861.
-He remained at Camp Curtin in Harrisburg, Pennsylvania, training his crews until the spring of 1862, when they served in the Peninsula Campaign and at Second Bull Run.
+With the outbreak of the Civil War, Weed was promoted to captain of the newly formed Battery I, 5th U.S. Artillery in May 1861.
+He remained at Camp Curtin in Harrisburg, Pennsylvania, training his crews until the spring of 1862, when they served in the Peninsula campaign and at Second Bull Run.
 He commanded his battery during the fierce artillery duel at Antietam.
 Promoted to command of all the artillery of the V Corps, his guns were in action at the Battle of Fredericksburg.
 From December 1862 through January 1863, he was stationed at Falmouth, Virginia.
 After a short leave of absence, he took part in the Battle of Chancellorsville, commanding the artillery of the 2nd Division, V Corps.
 On June 6, 1863, Weed left the regular army artillery to accept a commission as a brigadier general in the volunteer army.
 He was assigned command of 3rd Brigade in the 2nd Division, V Corps.

 At Gettysburg, his brigade went to the relief of Col. Strong Vincent's brigade on Little Round Top.
 His vanguard repelled a Confederate attack that had outflanked Vincent's right.
 Col. Patrick O'Rorke of the 140th New York Infantry was killed leading that counterattack.
 Elements of Weed's brigade helped move the guns of Lt.
 Charles E. Hazlett's Battery D, 5th United States Artillery to the top of the hill.
 Weed was mortally wounded in the chest (possibly by a sharpshooter hidden in Devil's Den) while standing near these guns.
 His last words were reported as "I would rather die here than that the rebels should gain an inch of this ground."
 Lt.
 Hazlett was killed trying to hear what Weed was saying.
 Command of the brigade fell to Col. Kenner Garrard of the 146th New York Infantry.